erusseil/mvsr/README.md

 You are ready to use eggp MvSR.
-You can test it by running the simple test provided, which recovers a polynomial function (f(X) = AX² + BX + C) from a set of three views. **From the repository root (important because it calls the eggp executable)**, run:
+You can test it by running the simple test provided, which recovers a polynomial function (f(X) = AX² + BX + C) from a set of three views.
+Run:

 ```sh